liya2017/axon-docs/docs/getting-started/for-dapp-devs/zero_to_axon_with_axon_cli.md

 axon keygen -n <NUMBER OF NODE>
 ```

-Then, we need to generate config files from these key paris:
+Then, we need to generate config files from these key pairs:

 ```bash
 axon config-gen